vcokltfre/bot-tutorial/docs/part3.md

 bot.run("your_token_here")
 ```

-This runs the bot with your token, and asbtracts away creating an event loop and running the bot through coroutines.
+This runs the bot with your token, and abstracts away creating an event loop and running the bot through coroutines.

 At this point, your bot should be entirely functional, and if you start it up in your preferred method, you should see it come online and answer commands.